 Figure 5 displays the percentage of each lead offense category for sex and race.
-Across all four demographic groups, public order offenses comprised the largest release group, ranging from 61% for black males to 37% for both white males and black females.
-Compared to 2018, release offense distributions were similar.
-Distributions for both groups of females differed notably compared to 2018; however, given the low numbers in both groups, those differences are not discussed further here.
+For three of the four demographic groups, public order offenses comprised the largest release group, ranging from 60% for black males to 37% for white females.
+Compared to 2019, release offense distributions were similar for black males, while white males had substantially fewer violent release offenses.
+Distributions for both groups of females differed notably compared to 2019; however, given the low numbers in both groups, those differences are not discussed further here.
 More detailed information about the four groups is located in Table 3.